alexpfox/alexandrafox.github.io/bio/index.md

 Motto: quid possit errare?

-I have worked as a:
+I have been paid for work as a:

 - Polo player
 - Dairy farm hand